Navigation 1 - Using Maps

 Navigation 4 - Navigation Field Day

-Put your navigation skills to use in this practical field session!
-In this full-day course, we'll head to the mountains for a level 2 hike, and practice navigation techniques at whatever level you're ready for.
-Work on turning maps into mental images, finding your position, and learn how to routefind in various terrain.
+In this full-day practical field session, you'll be able to put your navigation skills to use.
+We'll head to the mountains for a level 2 hike and practice navigation techniques at whatever level you're ready for.
+Work on turning maps into mental images, finding your position and routefinding in various terrain.
+Prerequisite: Using Maps or Using Compass.
+Includes: instructor, materials.